Home

 Liaisons: MDD, CW; (EL: WB3GXW-L as needed.)

-HF PROPAGATION JANUARY 2026
+HF PROPAGATION – MAR 2026

-MEPN NVIS propagation (2130Z to about 2220Z) has
+MEPN NVIS propagation (2130Z to about 2220Z) has been

 ECHOLINK

-starting at net call daily via the WB3GXW-L link node (or
+formal call daily (2200Z), or earlier, via the WB3GXW-L

-stations during periods of propagation failures.
-Sincere
+MSN, and 3RN stations during periods of propagation

-continuing to provide and maintain the WB3GXW-L
+and maintain the WB3GXW-L conference-server we use

 DIGITAL MODES

-ICS forms, formatted by officials, are used during
+ICS forms, formatted by officials, are used during NIMS/ICS

-exported to text files and sent via Winlink or sent via
+such forms may be exported to text files and sent attached

-Radiogram.
-Winlink and RRI/DTN reps regularly
+WINLINK and RRI/DTN reps regularly attend the MEPN, BTN,

-attend the MEPN, BTN, and MDD nets.
-Join up with
+and MDD nets.
+Join up with our NTS and ARES(r) nets and

-digital modes on their national networks and locally
+learn how to use the digital modes on their national

-compatibility with deployed ARESMAT teams.
+to also develop compatibility with deployed ARESMAT

 MANNING